milan-miscevic/deutsch/README.md

 1. One place for notes.
 1. Use GitHub Pages.
-1. Eventually experiment with some new HTML / CSS / JS / ReactJS features.
+1. Eventually experiment with some new HTML / CSS / JS features.